 Entry to the accredited Register of Clinical Technologists (RCT) is through a formal application process which is assessed against a strict set of criteria.
 Each applicant must demonstrate that they meet the standards by successfully completing an agreed training scheme (the ‘primary route’) or by demonstrating equivalence (the ‘equivalence route’).

-The standards for entry via the primary route are contained in the:
+The standards for entry via the primary route are based on the competencies defined in the:

 - Scope of Practice which list the specialised tasks which the technologist must be competent to carry out